The World Without Us: Background

-The idea of exploring the effects of the depopulating of the Earth is an old one, having been a regular trope in science fiction novels for decades.
-Post-apocalyptic literature in general had often tried to imagine the fate of civilization and its artifacts after the end of humanity.
-Indeed, an extremely popular 1949 novel, Earth Abides, portrayed the breakdown of urban systems and structures after a pandemic, through the eyes of a survivor, who muses at the end of the first chapter: "What would happen to the world and its creatures without man?
-That he was left to see."

-The World Without Us applies a more ecological view to Earth Abides.
-Before writing it, the author, Alan Weisman, had written four books, including, Gaviotas: A Village to Reinvent the World, in 1998, about the eco-village of Gaviotas in Colombia; and An Echo In My Blood, in 1999, about his family's history immigrating from Ukraine to the United States.
+Before writing The World Without Us, the author, Alan Weisman, had written four books, including, Gaviotas: A Village to Reinvent the World, in 1998, about the eco-village of Gaviotas in Colombia; and An Echo In My Blood, in 1999, about his family's history immigrating from Ukraine to the United States.
 He has worked as an international journalist for American magazines and newspapers, and at the time of writing the book was an Associate Professor of Journalism and Latin American Studies at the University of Arizona.
 The position required him to teach only one class in the spring semester, and he was free to travel and conduct research the rest of the year.

 The idea for The World Without Us was suggested to Weisman in 2004 by Josie Glausiusz, an editor at Discover.
-She had pondered the idea for several years and asked Weisman to write a feature on the subject after she re-read "Journey through a Doomed Land", an article he published in 1994 in Harper's Magazine about the state of Chernobyl eight years after abandonment.
+She had pondered the idea for several years, and asked Weisman to write a feature on the subject after she re-read "Journey through a Doomed Land", an article he published in Harper's Magazine in 1994 about conditions in the Chernobyl area eight years after it was abandoned following the Chernobyl nuclear disaster in 1986.
 His Discover article, "Earth Without People", published in the February 2005 issue and re-printed in The Best American Science Writing 2006 anthology, describes how nature has thrived in the abandoned Korean Demilitarized Zone and how nature would overwhelm the built environment of New York City.

 To expand this into a book, Weisman's agent found an editor and publisher at St. Martin's Press.
 Among the 23-page bibliography are two articles he wrote for the Los Angeles Times Magazine ("Naked Planet" on the Antarctic ozone hole, and "The Real Indiana Jones" on the Mayan civilization) and one published in the Condé Nast Traveler ("Diamond in the Wild" on diamond mining encroaching on North America's largest wildlife preserve), as well as Discovers "Earth Without People".
 Additional research saw Weisman travel to England, Cyprus, Turkey, Panama, and Kenya.
 Interviews with academics quoted in the book include biologist E. O. Wilson on the Korean Demilitarized Zone, archaeologist William Rathje on plastics in garbage, forest botanist Oliver Rackham on vegetative cover across Britain, anthropologist Arthur Demarest on the crash of Mayan civilization, paleobiologist Douglas Erwin on evolution, and philosopher Nick Bostrom on Transhumanism.